CommWebTeam/gen_dw_format/table_of_contents_formatter/README.md

 Notice how the table of contents entry contains the link "#toc_3.1", which links to this header with an ID of "toc_3.1".

-### Misformatting introduced in step 3
+### Misformatting introduced in functionality 3

 #### False positives

-Step 3 is very likely to produce false positives because it replaces *all* tags and lines, except for &lt;li> and &lt;td> tags, that have the same value as each table of contents entry.
+Functionality 3 (where tags/lines in the main body of the document are converted to headers that are linked to by table of contents entries) is very likely to produce false positives because it replaces *all* tags and lines, except for &lt;li> and &lt;td> tags, that have the same value as each table of contents entry.
 For example, if there is a table of contents entry containing "3.1 Overview", then if there are multiple paragraphs later in the document that consist solely of "3.1 Overview" or "Overview", all of them will be replaced, even though only one of them can be the actual header.

 These false positives will have to be manually fixed afterward.
 Since the IDs will be duplicated as well, this will show up as an error in the HTML structure (IDs have to be unique), which should make them easier to locate in Dreamweaver.